0nix/ggj21/twine/ending2.md

 Oh no.

 Suddenly, you feel an incoming numbness around your nose and your fingertips.
 Your superiors turn around to face you.
-To call them furious would be a gross understatement of their faces.
+If they could, their ears would spit out smoke and fire.

 "On Preliminary Review, it is the opinion of this Division that Agent Eight-Red-Zero-Whiskey-One-Seven-Three has grossly declined to perform their duties.
 Culpability must be assigned and Sabotage ruled out before the Agent is permitted to resume their duties.
 All privileges and rights given to Agent Eight-Red-Zero-Whiskey-One-Seven-Three will be revoked until further notice.
 Immediate detainment is advisable, followed by-"

-You didn't even have the chance to finish hearing the intercom before Sergeant Bayer bull-rushed you and pinned you to the ground.
+You didn't even have the chance to finish hearing the message before Sergeant Bayer bull-rushed you and pinned you to the ground.
 You hit the floor and you feel his entire weight on your chest and arms.
 On reflex you start to squirm just to get some room to breathe but he crushes you, relentlessly.
 "You will submit, Detainee!"
 He roars.
-"I will not tolerate filthy would-be saboteurs!
+"I will not tolerate would-be saboteurs!
 Not on my sight!"

 You turn your head.
 You can't avoid resting your tongue on the floor where you were standing ten seconds ago.
 You taste the soles of every dick who had ever worked at the Stasi.
 You crane your neck up, but Sessler pushes you back down.
-"Down you dog!
-Down!"
+"Down, you dog!
+Down, I say!"
 He yells with an increasingly crazed tone of voice.
 The sounds of boots on the ground echo all around you.

-They belong people that were supposed to detain you, without a doubt.
+They belong to the people that were actually supposed to detain you, without a doubt.

 Perhaps calling your performance "gross" was beyond the pale.
 The one day they decided to give a damn was today.
 And it just had to be your investigation they reviewed.

 The boots on the ground get closer and closer still, and pretty soon you feel the Sergeant's weight lifted from your body only to be manhandled by pairs of unknown hands pinning your arms behind your back in handcuffs.

 "Stand up!
 You are hereby detained by the Ministry of State Security on counts of Dereliction of Duty and Attempt to Sabotage State Operations!"
 You hear some guy in a helmet shout at you as they stand you up.
 They twist you around to face another hallway.

-And right in front of you, like a poltergeist, is Lieutenant Sessler, only a few centimeters away from your face.
+Right in front of you, a poltergeist in uniform.
+No, it's Lieutenant Sessler, only a few centimeters away from your face.
 He shakes his head, but he also smiles that yellow devil smile of his.
 "Time to make chicken salad out of chicken shit, Brownie.
 It seems that's all you were good for."
 He says.
 The smell of his breath makes you wince.

 "Take him away to Guard Tower J, boys.
-Let's make it a nice place while this bastard waits."
+Let's make it a nice one, huh?"
 He orders as he gets out of the way.
 You count about six men pushing and pulling you as you are marched away from Lieutenant Sessler and Sergeant Bayer.

 That last whiff from canteen would probably be the last time you smell good food.
 Because there's no going back from a Stasi Agent that has just been accused of sabotage.

 They might as well have called you a traitor, or a rebel, or a dissident.
-You'd do anything to get transferred to the mail room.
+Right now, you'd do anything to get transferred to the mail room.

 At least they didn't call you western spy, you'd be shot on the spot.